Bouchout Castle: Origins

 Ruins of Grimbergen Castle.
 At this site, the noble medieval Berthout family owned a castle from which they ruled their territory.
 However, their disloyalty towards the Dukes of Leuven was severely punished by a complete destruction of their wooden castle (Grimbergen wars).
 In the 16th century, Berthout's descendants erected a novel Prince Castle which flourished for a number of centuries.
 It was destroyed at the end of World War II by retreating German troops.
 The Donjon tower was restored in 1992.

-During the first part of the 12th century, the territory of Bouchout (alternative spelling Boechout and pronounced as Book-Howt), played an important role in the foundation of the Duchy of Brabant.
-This Brabant territory was strategically positioned between the County of Flandres and the rebellious knights of Grimbergen.
+During the first part of the 12th century, the territory of Bouchout played an important role in the foundation of the Duchy of Brabant.
+This Brabant territory was strategically positioned between the County of Flanders and the rebellious knights of Grimbergen.
 In the centre, the original territory was swampy and mainly consisted of beech trees.
 It was called "Boc-holt", which may point towards the origin of the castle's name, Boekhout.

-During this period, Godfrey I, Duke of Leuven settled peace with the Count of Flandres, so he could focus on establishing a stable Duchy.
+During this period, Godfrey I, Duke of Leuven settled peace with the Count of Flanders, so he could focus on establishing a stable Duchy.
 He experienced however that the Berthouts, lords of Grimbergen, were not loyal to him.
 The Berthout family owned a mighty castle at Grimbergen and thereby controlled the important trade routes from Bruges to Cologne (Germany).
 Despite a number of attempts, Godfrey I and II did not succeed in defeating the Berthout family (Grimbergen Wars).

 Godfrey III decided to build two fortifications in the direct vicinity of Berthout Castle.
 The first one, Nedelaar Castle, was constructed in 1148 directly on the other side of river Zenne.
 The second one, at the Bouchout Domain, was constructed by Wouter van Craaynem (Kraainem, Crainhem) who received the domain from Godfrey III.
 In that same period, in 1159, the Brabant troops assisted by Flanders, defeated the Berthout family after twenty years of Grimbergen wars.
 The once so mighty Berthout Castle was burnt completely.

 It is not completely clear what Bouchout Castle looked like in the second half of the 12th century.
 According to Cantillon the fortification was already a strong castle.
 However, Willem van Craaynem, who inherited the Bouchout Domain from his father Wouter, only owned about 300 to 400 acre of land in about 1160–1170.
 As for many minor noblemen at that time, it is therefore also possible that "Bouchout Castle" was no more than a fortified house at the centre of the swampy Bouchout domain.

-Etymology

-In spite of its French-like spelling, Bouchout, pronounced [buʃu] in French, is a Flemish name, which would be written Boekhout in modern script, and pronounced [bukhɔut].
-It simply means "beech", boek or boekhout being a dialectal variant of the Dutch beuk.
-This toponym is frequent in the Dutch-speaking area.